RichardBrown384/riscos-artworks-js/docs/README.md

 | 12     | 4      | Unknown                                                     |
 | 16     | 4      | Unknown                                                     |
 | 20     | 16     | Name of entry (move, paste, make shapes, etc)               |

+## Rendering

+It's not clear how ArtWorks renders the file.
+When doing a naive forward traversal of the graph, you can encounter background objects after foreground ones.

 ## References